berliniq/Elden-Ring-Trainer/README.md

 ## Note
 - **!!
 Use only without Anti-Cheat !!**
-- This trainer is intended for Single-Player use only and may not work with all versions of the game.
-Use at your own risk.
+- This trainer is intended for Single-Player use only and may not work with Game Versions older than **1.09**.
 - It may Work fine with the steamless coop mod.
 - Backup your save before using it.